John J. Taylor (New York politician): Early life

+Early career

 Taylor taught school in 1829 and 1830, including a term in Philadelphia.
 In 1830, he moved to Troy, New York, where he studied law with Judge David Buel.
 He completed his legal studies with John A. Collier of Binghamton, New York.
 He was admitted to the bar in 1834 and commenced practice in Greene, New York.
 Taylor subsequently moved to he moved to Owego, New York, where he continued to practice law.

 Active in politics as a Democrat, Taylor served as district attorney of Tioga County from 1838 until resigning in 1843.
 He served as one of Owego's village trustees in 1839, 1843, and 1848.

 He was the first chief engineer of the village fire department beginning in 1844.
 From 1846 to 1847, Taylor was a delegate to the state constitutional convention.

 Congressman

 In 1850, Taylor ran unsuccessfully for a seat in the Thirty-second Congress.
 He ran successfully in 1852, and served in the Thirty-third Congress (March 4, 1853 – March 3, 1855).
 Taylor was a member of the Foreign Affairs and District of Columbia committees, and was recognized as a supporter of Franklin Pierce's presidential administration.
 Taylor was a candidate for appointment as Collector of the Port of New York, but did not receive the position.
 Pierce offered him appointment as U.S. commissioner to settle the northwestern boundary of the United States, but Taylor declined to serve.
 He was not a candidate for reelection in 1854, and resumed practicing law in Owego.